turnkeylinux-apps/tkldev/docs/setup.rst

 A. Deploy TKLDev
 ================

-Like any other TurnKey appliance, TKLDev is available for `download`_ in multiple build formats from the TurnKey Linux website.
+Like any other TurnKey system, TKLDev is available for `download`_ in multiple build formats from the TurnKey Linux website.

 An even easier way to get an instance of TKLDev up and running is to deploy it on the Amazon EC2 cloud using the `TurnKey Hub`_.
-Besides being easy, doing appliance development on Amazon EC2 has the additional benefit of providing you with a network connection that is probably much faster than the one you have locally, shortening download times for packages and other components.
+Besides being easy, developing your Linux distribution on Amazon EC2 has the additional benefit of providing you with a network connection that is much faster than the one you have locally, shortening download times for packages and other components.

 TKLDev doesn't support cross-architecture builds (yet).
-That means building an amd64 type appliance image requires an amd64 build of TKLDev.
+That means building an amd64 type image requires an amd64 build of TKLDev.

 .. _TurnKey Hub: https://hub.turnkeylinux.org/
 .. _download: http://www.turnkeylinux.org/tkldev/